UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 - *Influence #1*: Feeding Frenzy
   - Medium: Video game
-  - Explanation: This game has a similiar style to Feeding Frenzy, the game where you start as a shark and eat fish to get more powerful.
+  - Explanation: This is a simple yet addicting game where you start with a relatively small fish.
+Your fish can get bigger in size by eating enough fish that are 	smaller than it.
+As your fish gets bigger, it can start targeting fish that used to be bigger than it.
+This game has a similiar style to Feeding Frenzy.
 We 	use a similiar concept with our game as you gain the ability to call methods as you eat fish of smaller size.

 - *Influence #2*:
   - Medium: